Architecting a Multi-Model AI Creative Pipeline Without Model Lock-In

 Refinement is not repair; it is a defined pipeline step.

-Upscaling and polishing workflows—especially when resolution scaling is planned upstream—materially change final asset quality and cost efficiency.
+Upscaling and polishing workflows—especially when resolution scaling is planned upstream—materially improve final asset quality and cost efficiency.

 Model Category Routing Framework